 Both chemotherapy and radiation therapy can have side effects.
 These can occur during or soon after the treatment (early side effects), or many months or years later (late side effects).

-Early side effects - These usually settle down in the weeks after treatment.
-They may include:
+These usually settle down in the weeks after treatment.
+Early side effects include the following

-- nausea, vomiting, appetite loss - can usually be prevented with medicines
+- appetite loss, nausea and vomiting – nausea and vomiting are usually prevented with medicines

-- passing urine more often, leaking urine (incontinence) or painful urination
+- passing urine (weeing) more often, leaking urine (incontinence) or pain when weeing

-- skin changes, with redness, itching, peeling or blistering around the anus, genital areas and groin - can be managed with creams that your treating team will recommend
+- skin changes, with redness, itching, peeling or blistering around the anus, genital areas and groin: your team will recommend creams for this

-- low resistance to infection – if you have a temperature over 38°C, contact your doctor or go to a hospital emergency department
+- increased risk of infection: if you have a temperature over 38° C, contact your doctor or go to a hospital emergency department

-Late side effects - These can occur more than six months, or even years, after treatment ends.
-They vary a lot from person to person, but may include:
+These can occur more than six months, or even years, after treatment ends.
+They vary a lot from person to person.
+Late side effects include the following:

-- bowel changes, with scar tissue in the anal canal or rectum leading to problems with bowel movements
+- bowel changes, with scar tissue in the anal canal or rectum leading to problems with poo

-- dryness, shortening or narrowing of the vagina (vaginal stenosis) - can be prevented or minimised by using vaginal dilators regularly
+- dryness, shortening or narrowing of the vagina (vaginal stenosis): this can be prevented or minimised by using vaginal dilators regularly

 See Cancer Council's Understanding Radiation Therapy and Understanding Chemotherapy booklets for more details about treatment and side effects.